gsvsf00/mirror-scan-core/README.md

 ## 🔍 API Documentation

-API documentation will be available at `/swagger-ui.html` when the application is running (if Swagger is configured).
+API documentation will be available at `/swagger-ui.html` when the application is running.

 ## 📝 License